While companies are still using strategies like SMS integration and email marketing, video has gained an immense amount of popularity recently.

 If you’re thinking this is a no-brainer for your sales team, you’re right.
 It is.
 But, sellers need to master the art and science of creating and delivering video sales messages.
 They need to learn to be engaging, authentic, purposeful in their words, and concise – and doing it on camera.
 Skills they already possess such as smiling, being enthusiastic, and always offering a call to action need to be developed on camera.

-This is why Vengreso offers the Selling with Video Teams.
+This is why Vengreso offers the Video Sales Mastery.
 This training program is designed for all B2B sales teams who have previously relied on in-person events and conversations to sell.
 This program is 100% virtual and will teach you and your sales team all the viable use cases for selling with video content, how to be irresistible on camera, leverage verbal and non-verbal cues, how to write effective scripts and more.

 Don’t sit on the sidelines.
 These are times to take action to improve your sales team’s results.
-Learn more about our Selling with Video Teams.
+Learn more about our Video Sales Mastery for Teams.